Learning opportunities for all co-op members.

 Your co-op's role as a provider of housing comes with a responsibility to offer that housing without illegal discrimination.
 This workshop will cover the Fair Housing Act's protections against discrimination, including what counts as discrimination, and who is protected from various forms of discrimination.
 The workshop includes policy recommendations to avoid problems.
 This workshop is focused on the US Fair Housing Act but overlaps with the Canadian requirements as well.

 Meetings should be a high point in your co-op life, but sometimes difficult issues or an unclear meeting process can get in the way.
-This workshop will focus on how to make meetings fun and productive to help your members make meeting time a valued part of your co-op's culture.
-This will include recommendations for your process within meetings as well as ways to keep your meetings connected to daily life in the co-op.
+This workshop will focus on how to make meetings fun and productive with recommendations for your process within meetings as well as best practices for delegating work, building consensus, and getting unstuck.

 As cooperators we don't just contribute our rent dollars–we also contribute our energy, our ideas, and our time to make our co-ops better.
 This training will help your members find the labor system that's the best fit for their needs, offer tools for accountability, and make sure that your labor system is accessible to all members.